New Energy Landscape

 The Advice Dilemma

 A constant dilemma for Advisors working with clients to help them realize their goals and dreams is striking a balance between the tyranny of immediate current events with the need to stay focused on your longer term goals.
 The recent Brexit vote in the U.K. is a case in point.
-The media created a firestorm […]
+The media created a […]

 Investing Like the Rich Do

 “Everyone has a plan until they get punched in the face.”
 George Foreman.
 With RRSP season upon us, it might be useful to see how the wealthy invest their funds for some indication as to how they differ from average Canadians.
-As Baron Rothschild famously stated, “The time to buy is when there’s blood in […]
+As Baron Rothschild famously stated, “The time to buy is when there’s blood […]

 China’s Global Impact

 The August correction in the Chinese stock market led to a lot of “how terrible” news coverage and speculation as to whether or not this signaled the end of the China growth story and how it would impact the US and global economies.
-Calmer voices were more resolute in the midst of the chaos, proclaiming […]
+Calmer voices were more resolute in the midst of the chaos, […]

 Anatomy of a Market Correction

 The origin of the recent stock market correction started earlier in the spring of this year.
 During the month of April, the Canadian, U.S. and many other global stock markets achieved new record highs.
-Instead of celebrating such a numerical milestone, many media commentators started wringing their hands in worry and expressing their fears about […]
+Instead of celebrating such a numerical milestone, many media commentators started wringing their hands in worry and expressing their fears […]

 World Reserve Currency Regime

 Canadians, like many nationalities, have a home bias when it comes to investing.
 The majority, if not all of their investments, such as RRSPs, real estate, mutual funds, segregated funds and businesses, are in Canada and are tied to its future economic growth.
-These Canadian investments could see reduced returns in the future, however, due […]
+These Canadian investments could see reduced returns in the future, however, […]

 Evolution of an Investor

 Sometimes during social events or other gatherings a person will approach someone in the financial services business with an opening question: “I hear you do investments.
 What kind of returns can I expect?”.
 The type of questions asked by individuals are usually a good indication of their investing experience.
-Newer (younger) investors are often more […]
+Newer (younger) investors are often […]

 Living Longer & Retiring Faster